obsidiansystems/obelisk/lib/route/docs/introduction.md

   }
 ```

-We're going to modify the function at `_frontend_body` to show different content for the main or
+We'll modify the function at `_frontend_body` to show different content for the main or user page,
-user page, and then link between them.
+and then link between them.

 Notice that part of the type of `frontend` is `R FrontendRoute`.
 That is the same `FrontendRoute`
 type that we added our user route to.
 This tells us which routes are available for us to match on